Learning Bug Context for PyTorch-to-JAX Translation with LLMs: Introduction

-The remainder of this paper is organized as follows: Section 2 reviews related work, Section 3 describe the Motivation Example, Section 4 introduces the components of \ourtool, Section 5 presents experimental results, and the final sections discuss limitations, conclusion, and future directions.
+The remainder of this paper is structured as follows.
+Section 2, Motivation Example, presents a case study demonstrating the use of LLMs for PyTorch-to-JAX translation.
+Section 3, Background, introduces key concepts relevant to our work.
+Section 4 describes the core modules of the T2J framework.
+Section 5 discusses the central research questions and presents evaluation results.
+Finally, we summarise related work, limitations and provide future directions in the last three sections.